-- a) The provisions of rule 4.11.2 of the General Academic rules of the University apply. - b) Guidelines set out in the faculty higher degree administration manual will hold. - c) Final results are signed off by the academic director and the Deputy Dean: R&I and will be submitted to the Faculty Board for ratification.
+- a) The provisions of rule 4.11.2 of the General Academic rules of the University apply. - Guidelines set out in the Student Academic Lifecycle Administration manual for Higher degrees will hold.

-HSC.1.3.4.11.3 Second examination opportunity in coursework modules a) The provisions of rule 4.11.3 of the General Academic rules of the University apply if it is not stated otherwise in the programme-specific requirements.
+HSC.1.3.4.11.3 Second examination opportunity in coursework modules a) The provisions of rule 4.11.3 of the General Academic rules of the University apply if it is not stated otherwise in programme-specific requirements.